brookemstevens/brooke-stevens-portfolio/README.md

 &nbsp;

-### 💻  Email sentiment analysis tool  💻

-- In this project, I built a BERT-powered sentiment analysis tool designed for individuals with cognitive disabilities

-  - The **templates** folder contains the HTML code for the home and results pages of the app

-  - `app.py` contains the Python code for the flask app

-  - The **demo** folder contains a demo video and screenshots of the app

-  - Our team's poster presentation is also included

-&nbsp;

 ### 🚫  From-scratch Naive Bayes spam detection web app and Chrome extension  🚫

 - In this project, I built a spam detection system using a Naive Bayes model implemented from scratch using only Python's math libraries (no ML libraries) deployed as both a Flask web app and a Chrome browser extension